-- 1. Apply knowledge to practice in decision-making and problem solving. - 2.
-Provide nurse anesthesia care based on sound principles and research evidence. - 3.
-Perform a preanesthetic assessment and formulate an anesthesia care plan for patients to whom they are assigned to administer anesthesia. - 4.
-Identify and take appropriate action when confronted with anesthetic equipment-related malfunctions. - 5.
-Interpret and utilize data obtained from noninvasive and invasive monitoring modalities. - 6.
-Calculate, initiate, and manage fluid and blood component therapy. - 7.
-Recognize and appropriately respond to anesthetic complications that occur during the perianesthetic period. - Pass the Council on National Board of Certification and Recertification of Nurse - 8.
-Anesthetists' (NRCRNA) certification examination in accordance with NBCRNA policies and procedures.
+- 13. Apply knowledge to practice in decision making and problem solving. - 14.
+Provide nurse anesthesia services based on evidence-based principles. - 15.
+Perform a preanesthetic assessment before providing anesthesia services. - 16.
+Assume responsibility and accountability for diagnosis. - 17.
+Formulate an anesthesia plan of care before providing anesthesia services. - 18.
+Identify and take appropriate action when confronted with anesthetic equipment-related malfunctions. - 19.
+Interpret and utilize data obtained from noninvasive and invasive monitoring modalities. - 20.
+Calculate, initiate, and manage fluid and blood component therapy. - 21.
+Recognize, evaluate, and manage the physiological responses coincident to the provision of anesthesia services. - 22.
+Recognize and appropriately manage complications that occur during the provision of anesthesia services.